winstonjs/winston/UPGRADING.md

   - options.transport is removed.
 Use the transport instance on the logger directly.
 - Logger.prototype.query
   - options.transport is removed.
 Use the transport instance on the logger directly.
+- Setting the level on the default `winston` logger no longer sets the level on the transports associated with the default `winston` logger.

 - winston.exceptions has been removed.
 Use: